 Bring the unexpected to your red Christmas tablescape by adding touches of blue.
 Blue and red, with a bit of green, are the perfect Christmas color scheme!

-This year’s tablescape is a bit of a departure from previous years.
+This year’s Christmas tablescape is a bit of a departure from previous years.
 In the past, I’ve used my Lenox Holiday china, which I love.
 I’ll still be using it this year at some point, but I wanted to try a new idea.
-I was inspired by some tablescapes that were featured in the holiday edition of Country Home magazine.
-They are charming, easy, and the feeling of Americana was achieved by adding the color blue.
+It’s good for us to try something different every now and then!

-Most of the items used in this blue and red Christmas tablescape are not specifically “Christmas-y.”
-The centerpiece features fresh greenery, pine cones, and red ornaments.
-This is the main Christmas element.
 The only other Christmas touch added is the bit of greenery tucked in each napkin roll.
-I picked up the incense cedar at a local garden store, and it is my absolute favorite.
+I picked up the fresh cedar at a local garden store, and it is my absolute favorite.
 To make it last until Christmas, all I have to do is change the water and snip the ends of the branches about once a week.
 Of course, the roses will have to be replaced.

 Everything else on the table can be used throughout the year.
 I’ve had the little red plates for a long time.
 I use them not only at Christmas, but for the patriotic holidays in the summer.
 They are melamine, and are perfect for outdoor dining.